Shinsplat/ComfyUI-Shinsplat/README.md

 	additional prompt words and is convenient if you use the same set of prompt words for some LoRAs.

+## tensor_shift / tensor_reverse

+    This is not magic and it doesn't do anything predictably useful.
+It's just entertaining.
+    Since it doesn't produce garbage I decided to leave these tests in.
+They are to shift a tensor by 1024 spaces and reverse the entire 2048 tensor block, respectively.
+Each produces different results, the latter often is accompanied by quite a bit of text, watermarks.
+There is often some consistent resemblance to what prompt.

 Sum Wrap

 	An incrementor with a target (ceiling), steps to that target and what to